-Cambridge English: Preliminary for Schools, also known as Preliminary English Test (PET) for Schools, shows that a student can understand and communicate using everyday written and spoken English.
+Cambridge English: B1 Preliminary for Schools, formerly known as Preliminary English Test (PET) for Schools, is a qualification that shows that a student can understand and communicate using everyday written and spoken English.

-This exam is a version of Cambridge English: Preliminary that is particularly targeted at the interests and experiences of school children.
-It is at the same level as Cambridge English: Preliminary and follows exactly the same format.
+This exam is a version of B1 Preliminary that is particularly targeted at the interests and experiences of school children.
+It is at the same level as B1 Preliminary and follows exactly the same format.
 It is based on familiar topics and situations so it:

 - suits the interests of students

 - gives them confidence to use their language skills to move on to further qualifications.

 What level is B1 Preliminary for Schools?

 This Cambridge English Qualification is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
 It shows that a student can: